 2. After above steps, open Arduino Software and select correct board type and COM Port (Very Imp) from Menu Tools -> Board .
 You can identify your Arduino Board by reading main IC number.

-5. For easy connection and Preset soldering I recommend use of PCB. which is shown below.
-You can save this for printing on copper clad Board.
+5. For easy connection and Preset soldering I recommend using of PCB. which is shown below.
 You can make your own PCB by Heat Transfer method or by screen printing method otherwise use Dot Matrix Board or Bread Board.
 This PCB will help you in all projects which used 16X2 LCD by reducing LCD Pin from 16 to 8 for easy connection.